Edward Fenwick: Missionary work

-In 1808, Fenwick reached Ohio, where he ministered to predominantly German and Irish families, many of whom knew little English.
-In 1817 he was joined by his newly ordained nephew, Fr.
-Nicholas Dominic Young, OP.
-The first church in Ohio was built in Somerset and dedicated to St. Joseph on December 6, 1818.
+In 1808, Fenwick moved on to Ohio, where he ministered to Irish and German families, many of the latter knowing little English.
+In Kentucky, the Saint Rose of Lima Church was dedicated on December 25, 1809, and the Saint Rose Priory became the first Catholic educational institution west of the Allegheny Mountains.
+In 1817, Fenwick was joined in Ohio by his newly ordained nephew, Reverend Nicholas Dominic Young, OP.
+The two priests built Saint Joseph's Church in Somerset, the first Catholic church in Ohio, on December 6, 1818.
 A second log church, dedicated to the Blessed Virgin Mary, was soon erected in Lancaster.
 A third was begun in Cincinnati, at the suggestion of Bishop Flaget, who visited the city in the spring of 1818.